AustralianBioCommons/umccr-dictionary/docs/schemas/schemas.md

 Navigate to any of the above sections to learn more!

-An ['explainer' yaml file](https://github.com/AustralianBioCommons/umccr-dictionary/blob/main/docs/schemas/explainer_schema.yaml) with explantory comments is also available in the github repo for these docs.
+An ['explainer' yaml file](https://github.com/AustralianBioCommons/umccr-dictionary/blob/main/docs/schemas/explainer_schema.yaml) with explanatory comments is also available in the github repo for these docs.

-# References
+## References

 Materials in this documentation was drawn from the resources below as well as from the Slack Gen3 community on CDIS slack.